 Despite the litany of red flags plaguing 1MDB that were publicly reported at the time of the first offering, Goldman’s senior officers and directors consciously disregarded the Company’s widespread corporate governance deficiencies that enabled the deal.
 This was a remarkable violation of their fiduciary duties, especially considering the Company’s recent history of numerous catastrophic scandals and illegal behavior, including 34 major legal and regulatory actions that resulted in Goldman paying out nearly $10 billion in fines and settlements since 1998.
 This shareholder derivative action seeks to hold Defendants accountable for their conscious disregard of their oversight obligations, breaches of fiduciary duties and other misconduct related to Goldman’s participation in this massive fraud, which has significantly damaged the Company and its shareholders.

 The Second Amended Complaint incorporates recent developments, including resolution of various worldwide civil and criminal investigations.
 To settle the many government actions arising from the scandal, Goldman has agreed to pay the astronomical sum of nearly $7 billion in fines and disgorgement, which included entry into a Deferred Prosecution Agreement (“DPA”) with federal prosecutors in the United States.
 Pursuant to the DPA, Goldman agreed to pay $2.9 billion and admitted to criminal misconduct.
 Goldman, through its current Board, which includes a majority of the Defendants in this action, was forced to stipulate to the truth surrounding the fraudulent scheme and red flags that should have alerted to wrongdoing yet were utterly ignored.
 Defendants filed their Motion to Dismiss on January 15, 2021.
 Plaintiff filed an Opposition to the Motion to Dismiss on March 19, 2021.
-Defendants will file their Reply on or before May 7, 2021.
+Defendants filed their Reply on May 7, 2021.